Nat-Pryer/Tech-Haven-Post-Pandemic-Analysis/README.md

 # Executive Summary

-Tech Haven's sales analysis of about 214k orders across 2020-2023 shows annual revenue significantly dropping since 2020.
-Macbook Pro Laptops account for almost a quarter of all revenue.
-Tech Haven can benefit from expanding top product lines, optimizing bundling, and enhancing loyalty programs to increase customer lifetime value.
-Improvements to the mobile app will strengthen Tech Haven's market position and drive sustainable growth.
+Tech Haven’s analysis of approximately 214k orders across 2020-2023 reveals a significant drop in annual revenue, as revenue in 2023 is nearly half of what it was in 2020.
+The surge in sales during 2020 and 2021 can largely be attributed to the pandemic.
+High-AOV products like laptops continue to generate the most revenue, while lower-cost items such as charging cables and batteries have a higher order count, but contribute less to overall revenue.
+Customer retention is a concern as unique and repeat purchase rates have declined by 15% and 10%, respectively.
+By targeting growth in the Midwest and Northeast regions and improving digital channels like the mobile app, Tech Haven can enhance customer loyalty, strengthen its market position, and drive sustainable growth.

 ![Tech Haven ERD](https://github.com/user-attachments/assets/aef2ba03-11d9-4e80-bd39-9ca2bb4d3c68)